 You are justified in your concern in my opinion.
 The average practitioner will not understand this rationale since Mirena has been lumped into the acceptable contraceptive bucket and is routinely prescribed without any thought about what we are speaking of.
 Unfortunately this is true of most of the contraceptive agents out there including birth control that has some estrogen but not enough for many people skewing them in a progesterone direction and causing further metabolic dysfunction.

 If your practitioner supplemented with estrogen to normalize, then you would be OK but finding someone that would buy into this will be difficult.
 Using a non-hormonal IUD is fine but it is probably better to use an oral contraceptive or nuva ring and possibly add estrogen to that regimen.

 How can I build muscle on a ketogenic diet?

 Being a thin less-muscularized person myself, I subscribe to the idea that maximal muscle strength can be achieved at some level but limited by genetics.
 The only way to look like Schwarzenager is to take anabolic steroids (growth promoting).

-With muscle strengthening, you might increase your protein intake slightly from 1-1.5 g/kg ideal body weight to 1.5-2 g/kg.
+With muscle strengthening, you might increase your protein intake slightly from 1.2-1.7 g/kg ideal body weight to 1.5-2 g/kg.
 The Slow Burn Fitness Revolution by Fred Hahn is the appropriate way to maximal muscle strength.
-Other protocols are dangerous to your joints and don’t really result in maximal muscle fitness.
+Other protocols can be dangerous to your joints and don’t really result in maximal muscle fitness.
 Hope this helps.

 Ketogenic diet is perfectly appropriate for this approach.
 Look also at the pictures of the natives in Westin Price’s 1936 book, Nutrition and Physical Degeneration.